pureamf/ConfigX/config_cpp.md

 - staticFrameThreshold `float`: If the frames do not differ from each other, then the value will be the lowest.
 Set the value to a higher value so that you do not process identical frames.

 ### Buttons
-You can view all the keys that can be used [here](https://github.com/SunOner/sunone_aimbot_cpp/blob/main/sunone_aimbot_cpp/keyboard/keycodes.cpp).
-Enter the value `None` to deactivate the function.
-All key presses are registered even when the program is minimized.
-It supports multiple keys, for example, `button_targeting = RightMouseButton, MiddleMouseButton`.

 - button_targeting `str`: Targeting.
 - button_shoot `str`: Shoot button for easy anti recoil option.
 - button_zoom `str`: Zoom button for easy anti recoil option.